json-api/json-api/format/index.md

 The value of the `include` parameter **MUST** be a comma-separated (U+002C COMMA, ",") list of relationship paths.
 A relationship path is a dot-separated (U+002E FULL-STOP, ".") list of relationship names.

-Each relationship name **MUST** be identical to the key in the `"relationships"` member of its parent resource object.
+If a server is unable to identify a relationship path or does not support inclusion of resources from a path, it **MUST** respond with 400 Bad Request.

 > Note: For example, a relationship path could be `comments.author`, where `comments` is a relationship listed under a `articles` resource object, and